DefinityTeam/blog/README.md

 By default, it runs on port 8080, but you can modify it on the first line of `index.ts` / `index.js`. **However, if you use production, then please make sure ports 80 and 443 are available, as the specified port is ignored in production.**

 ## Running
+No guarantees any of this will work yet.
+Apologies.

 Open a terminal, and setup if you haven't done `git clone` yet:
 ```
 $ > git clone https://github.com/DefinityTeam/blog